Lightning Blackjack follows on the same theme as Evolutions very successful Lightning Roulette, which uses multipliers to enhance wins.

 Bets start from as low as £1/€1 a hand and max out at £/€10,000.

-Once betting time has closed the RNG element of the game allocates the multipliers from six predefined ranges and they are applied to the hand values 4-17, 18, 19, 20, 21 & BJ.
+Once betting time has closed, the RNG element of the game allocates the multipliers from six predefined ranges, which are applied to the hand values 4-17, 18, 19, 20, 21 & BJ.

-As with normal blackjack, the dealer will give the player position an initial two cards and the dealer position two cards, with the first card facing up.
+As with regular blackjack, the dealer will give the player position an initial two cards and the dealer position two cards, with the first card facing up.

-Should the dealers up card be showing an Ace, players will be offered Insurance.
+Should the dealer-up card show an Ace, players will be offered Insurance.

 If no Ace is showing, players have one of four playing decisions to make:

-The game will make an automatic decision for players who have failed to act within the decisions time.
-For hands under 11, the hand will be hit, for hands 12 or over the decision is stand.
+The game will automatically decide for players who have failed to act within the decision’s time.
+For hands under 11, the hand will be hit.
+For hands 12 or over, the decision is to stand.

 If the dealer wins, all bets, lightning fees and Multipliers are lost.

-If you won a round of lightning Blackjack, you’ll have been awarded a multiplier to carry forward to your next game round.
+If you win a round of lightning Blackjack, you’ll have been awarded a multiplier to carry forward to your next game round.

-You can decide to leave the game or just stop playing for a few hands.
+You can leave the game or stop playing for a few hands.
 The multiplier is only used when you place a bet on the table.

 Don’t forget that a Lightning fee will also be taken when you bet.
 So if you win this hand, you’ll get another multiplier to carry over to the next hand you play.

-The multiplier is only paid on the value of the bet that was covered by the previous lightning fee.
-So if you have increased your bet, only the portion equalling the previous lightning fee will receive the multiplier.
+The multiplier is only paid on the bet value covered by the previous lightning fee.
+So if you have increased your stake, only the portion equalling the last fee lightning will receive the multiplier.
 The rest will be paid at even money or 3:2 if it’s a Blackjack.

-Let’s take a quick look at how the betting works on Lightning Blackjack, so you can see the impact of the lighting fee on your bets.
+Let’s take a quick look at how the betting works on Lightning Blackjack so that you can see the impact of the lighting fee on your bets.

 A lightning Fee of 100% of the value of the main bet is taken at betting time.
 Let’s see what happens to the payouts for the different results types.